nitin42/React-Web-AR/docs/introduction.md

 This project aims to bridge AR with React to create AR on the web with ease.
 It uses AR.js behind the scenes to describe the **AR context** and configure the **AR controller** which we will cover in more detail in [concepts](./concepts.md) section.

+> If you're interested then you can read the document linked above about the theory of augmented reality.

 ## Why React?

 * Components 🔥